 The February 14, 2006 Order Appointing Receiver ("Order") requires the Receiver to "develop a detailed Plan of Action designed to effectuate the restructuring and development of a constitutionally adequate medical health care delivery system" (Order at 2:19-22).
+The Court's January 23, 2008, Order Appointing New Receiver further directed that I work with the Pro Bono Special Assistant to the Court and a professional planner to "rework[] the . . .
+Plan of Action so that it is a more useful leadership document" (p.
+5; emphasis added).

-I am pleased to submit for your consideration a strategic plan of action for bringing prison medical care services within California's Department of Corrections and Rehabilitation ("CDCR") up to federal constitutional standards.
+I am pleased to submit for your consideration the second draft of a strategic plan of action for bringing prison medical care services within California's Department of Corrections and Rehabilitation ("CDCR") up to federal constitutional standards.